treeverse/lakeFS/README.md

-# Versio
+# Treeverse Lake

-This is a draft for a design document describing the capabilities and implementation of Versio 0.1
+This is a draft for a design document describing the capabilities and implementation of Lake 0.1

 ## Goals

-Versio is data lake management solution, offering at a high level the following capabilities:
+Lake is data lake management solution, offering at a high level the following capabilities:

 1. Cross-lake ACID operations - change several objects/collections as one atomic operations to avoid inconsistencies during complex migrations/recalculations
-2. Reproducability - Travel backwards in time and match versions of data to the code that generated it
+2. Reproducibility - Travel backwards in time and match versions of data to the code that generated it
 3. Deduping by default - No more copying input/sample data to side directories that are later a nightmare to manage and track (see #2)
 4. Collaboration - allow teams to share data and approve changes to data including review and validation steps
-5. Production Safety - Accidently deleted/overwritten/corrupted a critical collection? revert instantly.
+5. Production Safety - Accidentally deleted/overwritten/corrupted a critical collection? revert instantly.
 6. Format agnostic - use Parquet, image files, csv's, all of the above.
 It doesn't matter.
 Works with structured or unstructured data

 ## How?

 To achieve this, we require 4 main capabilities:

-1. Git-like semantics that can scale to many petabytes of data (or terrabytes of metadata)
+1. Git-like semantics that can scale to many petabytes of data (or terabytes of metadata)
    1. Committing and rolling back versions
    2. [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) in such that one branch's changes are completely isolated from other branches
    3. Branching and merging is (relatively) cheap to perform and should be done often